Morozzzko/Morozzzko.github.io/_drafts/being-conscious-about-data-modelling-pt1.md

 ---
 layout: single
-title: "Being conscious: service objects"
+title: "Why do we need service objects and how to make them helpful"
 toc: true
 ---